tht7/moonlight-ios-vision/README.md

 * Microphone forwarding via VBAN to Voicemeter on windows

 # Donations
-* Some people expressed intrest in donations so:
+* Some people expressed interest in donations so:
-* I set up a ko-fi for donations! https://ko-fi.com/lumanaire
+* I set up a ko-fi for [donations](https://ko-fi.com/lumanaire)! https://ko-fi.com/lumanaire

 Thanks again for your support :)